Aliases for GAL3ST1 Gene

 GeneCards Summary for GAL3ST1 Gene

 GAL3ST1 (Galactose-3-O-Sulfotransferase 1) is a Protein Coding gene.
 Diseases associated with GAL3ST1 include Metachromatic Leukodystrophy and Renal Cell Carcinoma, Nonpapillary.
-Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
+Among its related pathways are Acyl chain remodelling of PE and Metabolism.
 Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and galactosylceramide sulfotransferase activity.
 An important paralog of this gene is GAL3ST4.

 UniProtKB/Swiss-Prot Summary for GAL3ST1 Gene